Alexi ~ Impatience of a Young Man in Moscow

 For you are deep,

-a reservoir,
+A reservoir,

-you love without price,
+You love without price,

-you love without physicality
+You love without physicality,

-which completely undermines me,
+And this completely undermines me,

-for you demonstrate a self-discipline
+For you demonstrate a self-discipline

 that I just can’t fathom.